Levan Izoria: Education and early years

 Levan Izoria was born in Georgia on February 5, 1974.
-He graduated from the Law Faculty of the Ivane Javakhishvili Tbilisi State University (with honors) in 1996 and subsequently completed Master's Degree at the Law Faculty of the Georg-August University Göttingen, Germany (with honors) between 1998-1999.
-Levan Izoria holds a PhD degree in Law from the Georg-August University Göttingen, Germany (with honors).
+He graduated from the law faculty of the Ivane Javakhishvili Tbilisi State University (with honors) in 1996 and subsequently completed master's degree at the law faculty of the Georg-August University Göttingen, Germany (with honors) between 1998 and 1999.
+Levan Izoria holds a PhD degree in law from the Georg-August University Göttingen, Germany (with honors).

-In 1992-1995, Levan Izoria worked for Ivane Javakhishvili Tbilisi State University as the chair of Student’s Scientific Council and a lecturer of Theory of Law and Constitutional Law (1995-1998).
-Between 1999-2002 Levan Izoria worked as an assistant to the Director of Göttingen State Teaching and Political Science Institute.
+In 1992–1995, Levan Izoria worked for Ivane Javakhishvili Tbilisi State University as the chair of Student's Scientific Council and a lecturer of Theory of Law and Constitutional Law (1995–1998).
+Between 1999 and 2002 Levan Izoria worked as an assistant to the Director of Göttingen State Teaching and Political Science Institute.

+Career

 Scientific and Academic life

 Since 2002, Levan Izoria was Senior Scientific Officer at T. Tsereteli Law Institute of Science Academy.
-Between 2002-2005, he worked as an assistant-Professor of Law Theory and Constitutional Law Department of Law Faculty at Ivane Javakhishvili Tbilisi State University.
+Between 2002 and 2005, he worked as an assistant-Professor of Law Theory and Constitutional Law Department of law faculty at Ivane Javakhishvili Tbilisi State University.

-Izoria was a representative of the German Konrad-Adenauer Political Foundation in the South Caucasus (2003-2004) and Rector of the Academy of the Ministry of Internal Affairs of Georgia (2004-2006).
+Izoria was a representative of the German Konrad-Adenauer Political Foundation in the South Caucasus (2003–2004) and Rector of the Academy of the Ministry of Internal Affairs of Georgia (2004–2006).

-Between 2006-2007, Levan Izoria was the Dean and a Professor as well as Scientific-researcher at the Law Faculty of University of Georgia at University of Georgia.
-In 2007-2009 worked as the professor at The German Research Institute for Public Administration-speyer (Scholarship of Humboldt Foundation).
-He served as an Associated Professor at Georgian-American University (2009-2011) and at Caucasus Law School (2009-2010).
-Between 2010-2011, Izoria conducted academic research at Heidelberg Max Planck Institute for Comparative Public Law and International Law.
-Between 2011-2014, he became a Full Professor at Grigol Robakhidze University and in 2014-2016 the Academy of the Ministry of Internal Affairs of Georgia.
+Between 2006 and 2007, Levan Izoria was the dean and a professor as well as scientific researcher at the law faculty of University of Georgia at University of Georgia.
+In 2007–2009 worked as the professor at The German Research Institute for Public Administration-speyer (Scholarship of Humboldt Foundation).
+He served as an associate professor at Georgian-American University (2009–2011) and at Caucasus Law School (2009–2010).
+Between 2010 and 2011, Izoria conducted academic research at Heidelberg Max Planck Institute for Comparative Public Law and International Law.
+Between 2011 and 2014, he became a full professor at Grigol Robakhidze University and in 2014–2016 the Academy of the Ministry of Internal Affairs of Georgia.